t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Cloud Computing

-Cloud computing have been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
+Cloud computing has been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
 (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction".
 Cloud computing has been a predominant technology which has virtually unlimited capacity in terms of storage and processing power.
 The availability of virtually unlimited storage and processing capabilities at low cost enabled the realization of a new computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.